White Paper: The KCC Scientific Model 1900S

 The Model 1900S.
 The Model 1900S provides what the Western Union signal did for decades.
 Instead of relying on an outside signal brought in with telegraph wires, the Model 1900S acts as an internal timepiece with the ability to send the proper signal to the synchronizer coils at exactly the top of every hour.
 The device is connected to the synchronizer coils with the supplied wires.
 A button on the top of the 1900S is depressed and released at exactly the top of the hour.
 Thereafter, the 1900S will supply this signal on its own, every hour thereafter.
 This corrects any deviation in the clock’s timekeeping to accuracy levels that are unachievable in a mechanical clock by itself.

-The Model 1900GS Kit (composed of a special battery to power the clock and the 1900S) is that it looks exactly like a pair of vintage No. 6 batteries.
+The Model 1900GS or RS Kits (composed of a special battery to power the clock and the 1900S) looks exactly like a pair of vintage No. 6 batteries.
 You can power the clock and synchronize it with a pair of batteries that look like they belong in the vintage clock.
 It is the first automatic, electronic, commercially available version in a vintage No. 6 package with accuracy far exceeding that of a quartz watch.

 Technical Discussion.
 Here is a brief Q and A on the highly technical aspects of the 1900S.